 So in the real world of business, a rancher in North Dakota may have to drive 50 miles to find a McDonalds, because the only one will be in a large town where there are enough customers.
 We don’t describe this situation as McDonalds being unfair to rural folks, because we know McDonalds is a business doing what businesses do.
 Businesses deploy their product or service where it will succeed.

-First, you really must understand transit frequency.
-It’s the elapsed time between consecutive buses (or trains, or ferries) on a line, which determines the maximum waiting time.
+Frequency is the elapsed time between consecutive buses (or trains, or ferries) on a line, which determines the maximum waiting time.
 People who are used to getting around by a private vehicle (car or bike) often underestimate the importance of frequency, because there isn’t an equivalent to it in their experience.
 A private vehicle is ready to go when you are, but transit is not going until it comes.
 High frequency means transit is coming soon, which means that it approximates the feeling of liberty you have with your private vehicle – that you can go anytime.
 Frequency is freedom!

 At the opposite extreme, if you live in a single family house with a driveway and usually get around by car, imagine that there were an automated gate at the end of your driveway that only opened once an hour, on the hour.
 When it’s closed, you can’t get your car in or out.
 If that were your situation, your biggest transportation problem would not be traffic congestion, or how fast you can go on the freeway; it would be how to get this frigging gate to open more often.
 That’s how low frequency feels to a potential transit customer, and why frequency often swamps other factors, like speed, in determining whether transit is actually useful.